Due to lock down please read the following message - this will be the case until further notice

 Prescriptions can be ordered online (in the usual way), by email to email@example.com or posted through our letterbox in the front door on The High Road.

-Please allow 4-5 days for dispensing.
-For collections please ring the doorbell and we will bring the medication/prescription to you.
+Please allow 3 working days (Monday - Friday) for dispensing.
+For collections please come to the side door as normal, we will know you are there and we will bring the medication/prescription to you.
 Please be patient (and keep at least 2 metres apart from other waiting patients) as staff maybe on the phone and unable to answer the door straightaway.

 Thank you for your consideration at this difficult time.